-For the upcoming G20 summits in China and Germany, it is important that the group rekindles and reinforced its commitment to tackle an incremental elimination of fossil fuel subsidies.
-The G7 summit in 2016 already constitutes an important step, by setting a deadline for the ending of support for fossil fuels in 2025.
-Now, the G20 needs to follow suit by defining a clear and specific time-line at which to achieve the phasing out of fossil fuel subsidies, beginning with subsidies for coal production and fossil fuel exploration.
+The G7 summit in 2016 set a 2025 deadline for the ending of support for fossil fuels, which constitutes a major breakthrough.
+Now, the G20 needs to follow suit by defining a clear and specific timeline at which to achieve the phasing out of fossil fuel subsidies, both for production and consumption.
+As the potential carbon emissions from the oil, gas, and coal in the world's currently operating fields and mines would already take us beyond 2°C of warming71, subsidies for coal production and fossil fuel exploration should be considered a priority.
 Furthermore, phasing out of domestic and international public finance for gas, oil and coal production needs to be elaborated, while bearing in mind the special circumstances of countries where there is no alternative for ensuring energy access for the most vulnerable people and communities.